 01723 518314

 Walk from Farndale village.
-Beautiful as the daffodils come out, lovely walk on a hard path suitable for push chairs and a good river for a paddle!
+Beautiful as the daffodils come out, lovely walk on a hard path suitable for push chairs and a good stream for a paddle!

-Lovely walk back along the cliffs to Bempton and further towards Filey
+Lovely walk along the clifftops to Bempton and further towards Filey.

 Lovely walk (approx 2 miles) on a wooden boardwalk (good for pushchairs), following the River Derwent through beautiful woodland.
 Starts from the Old Man’s Mouth Picnic Site.
 Lots of seats along the way!